Brechin Cathedral

 Church Overview

-Special features include the 12th-century font and a collection of Pictish sculptures.
-Stunning 20th-century stained glass by Henry Holiday, Gordon Webster, Douglas Strachan, Herbert Hendrie, William Gauld, Hugh Easton and the firm of William Morris.
-The cathedral also contains the largest group of William Wilson windows in Scotland.
-Brechin Caledonian Railway nearby.
-Historical artefacts in Brechin Library.
-Brechin Town Trail.
-Pictavia.
-Angus Pictish Trail.
+Special features inside include a 12th-century font and a collection of hugely significant medieval sculptured stones and impressive Pictish monuments.
+The Cathedral also possesses a stunning assemblage of 20th-century stained glass by a panoply of well-known artists, such as Henry Holiday, Gordon Webster, Douglas Strachan, Herbert Hendrie, David Gauld, Hugh Easton and the firm of Morris & Co as well as the largest group of William Wilson windows in Scotland.

 Services